Who we are

 Research and Reporting100%

 Stephen Teves is the chief consultant and co-founder of Hawaii Public Policy Advocates.
-He is an attorney and public policy advocate with extensive experience in government affairs.
+He is an attorney, lobbyist and public policy advocate with extensive experience in state government affairs.
 He has served as the legislative director for the lieutenant governor of the State of Hawaii and as a legislative aide in the Hawaii House of Representatives.
-He is currently a member of the St. Louis High School board of trustees.
+He is currently a member of the Aloha Medical Mission School board of directors.

-Amanda Tokita has over twenty-five years of business experience in administrative operations and has served as the Hawaii Public Policy Advocates office manager since 2008.
+Amanda Tokita has over 20 years of non-profit association experience in administrative operations and has served as the Hawaii Public Policy Advocates office manager since 2008.
 She oversees the daily administration of the firm.
 Raised in Maui, she and her husband co-own Caring Transitions of Honolulu, a relocation, downsizing and estate liquidations service company.

 Danny Cup Choy